eduardogerentklein/weather-forecast/README.md

 ## About

-This project allows you to find the current weather forecast for any city around the world.
+This project allows you to find the current weather forecast in any city around the world.
 It also displays an image from the city.

 <p>
   <img alt="Weather forecast page" src="./resources/demo/Weather-Forecast.jpg" width="600" />